About the Program

 Terms offered: Spring 2025, Spring 2024, Spring 2023

 This course is intended to help students with an intermediate knowledge of Vietnamese improve their capacity to read advanced literary texts.
 It will also enhance the speaking and listening skills of students and their writing ability.
-The course also aims to introduce students to Vietnamese literature during the Vietnam War period of 1956-1975.
-Students will also listen to songs composed during the same period.
+The course also provides an introduction to the literature and culture of Vietnam.
+Readings vary from semester to semester and will include novels, short stories, and poems from the classical, colonial, and contemporary periods.
+The course may also include Vietnamese modern songs and movies.

 Advanced Vietnamese: Read More [+]